 Some of last year's strongest documentary about the war in syria is about people under siege, and each film is as compelling and heartbreaking as the next in portraying human endurance and strength in difficult conditions.
 It's not about picking out the best movie, for every single human being catches the attention and makes the movie stand out: Tim Alsiofi made the short film Douma Underground as he sought refuge from the bombs along with his relatives in the basement.
 Waad al-Kateab filmed five years of resistance in the film For the same, married and had children under constant danger in Aleppo.

 Fayyad was imprisoned and tortured by the Assad regime in 2001, and now lives in Denmark.
-Ghouta was unavailable to him, so he recruited three cameramen to film inside the hospital and the footage was smuggled out.
-Second, the footage was edited into a film documenting a courageous commitment to what Syria once was, made for future generations who may return to rebuild the country.
-If film really acts as an "empathy machine" that gives us a greater understanding of ...
+Ghouta was unavailable to him, and he therefore recruited three cameramen to film inside the hospital and had the footage smuggled out.
+Next, the footage was edited into a film documenting a courageous commitment to what Syria once was, made for future generations who may return to. . .